 Simulations from the static weather generator (blue boxplots in Fig. 6) also show a strong inter-annual variability but with significantly larger amounts of precipitation.
 The average seasonal precipitation for all simulations and all years is around 487mm - 190% of the observed average.
-Single simulations even reach daily mean precipitation of 6mm for April-July which is three times as high as the observed precipitation in 1983.
+Single simulations even reach daily mean precipitation of 6mm for April-July which is three times as high as the maximal observed precipitation in 1983.

 April-July periods simulated by the dynamic SWG are even wetter than the simulations of the static SWG with an average seasonal precipitation of 590mm.
-As expected, the inter-annual variations are smaller in the dynamic SWG simulations than in the static SWG simulations because the dynamic SWG evolves freely with the starting conditions as only tie to the observed circulation.
+As expected, the inter-annual variations are smaller as the dynamic SWG evolves freely with the starting conditions as only tie to the observed circulation.

 We estimate the return periods of our simulated events by fitting a normal distribution to the observed April-July precipitation events.
-As we average over a quite large region and over four months a normal distribution represents the observations well (even though the analysed variable is precipitation).
-We find that the 2016 April-July period was a one in 17 years event while the majority of our SWGs simulations are one in ten thousand year events.
+As we average over a quite large region and over four months a normal distribution represents the observations well

+(even though the analysed variable is precipitation).
+We find that April-July was a one in 17 years event while the majority of our SWGs simulations are one in ten thousand year events.

 In April-July 2016, the atmospheric circulation was characterized by a moderate low pressure anomaly north of France and north of the Azores (Fig. 7a).
-The North Atlantic Oscillation (NAO) index switched from slightly positive to negative in May and remained negative until the end of June (NOAA, 2020).
+The North Atlantic Oscillation (NAO) index switched from slightly positive to negative in May and remained negative until the end of June noa.

-We next analyze the large-scale atmospheric circulation patterns that characterize our SWG simulations by comparing them to a few examples of observed events.
 Figure 7a-d shows the mean sea level composites of 2016, the driest (1976), a median (1986) and the wettest (1983) April-July periods.
 The main feature in the median event (Fig. 7c) is a low pressure anomaly north-westward of the British Isles.
 The wettest event (Fig. 7d) is characterized by a strong dipole over the northern Atlantic with low pressure in the east and high pressure in the west.
 In the driest event (Fig. 7b) this dipole is reversed and slightly shifted to the east.